oleksandr-g-rock/ai-runner-coach/README.md

 ![License](https://img.shields.io/badge/License-MIT-green)
 ![AI Agent](https://img.shields.io/badge/Type-Agentic_Application-purple)

-A smart, **AI-powered personal coach** for **Runners, Cyclists, and Triathletes** that lives in Telegram.
+A smart, **AI-powered personal coach** for **Athletes of All Disciplines** that lives in Telegram.

-It integrates with **Strava** to analyze your **runs, rides, swims, and hikes**, tracks your athlete profile, checks real-time weather, and provides personalized training advice with a touch of "Rocky Balboa" motivation.
+It integrates with **Strava** to analyze **ANY activity** (Run, Ride, Weight Training, Ski, Hike, Yoga, etc.), tracks your athlete profile, checks real-time weather, and provides personalized training advice with a touch of "Rocky Balboa" motivation.

 Built with **Python (Aiohttp)**, **PostgreSQL**, and **LLMs** orchestrated via the standard **`openai` python library** (connecting to OpenRouter) using a robust **Webhook architecture**.